 Add projects and rules to a connection

-The final step in defining a connection is to map the projects in the master and target data sources that will synchronize, and to set up any rules that determine the scope of the data that will be included in the synchronization.
+The final step in defining a connection is to map the projects in the Master and Target data sources, and to set up any rules that determine the scope of the data to be included in the synchronization.

 Versions: This topic relates to Micro Focus Connect versions 4.2 and higher.